People Matters launches BeNext, its own digital platform for cohort-based courses (CBC), and enters into a new business segment to amplify its impact in Leadership & HR

 -Cohort-based courses (CBC) are emerging as a highly effective methodology in the digital learning space.
 CBCs increase retention, accountability and make the learning journey a lot more engaging for learners

-- Our courses are centered around the concepts of bla bla and blee blee.
+- Our courses are centered around the concepts of synchronous and asynchronous learning.
 Currently, we have 18 programs, typically running at a frequency of once a quarter.

 - Over 1200 learners have already been certified through People Matters BeNext in the last 6 months on the beta version of the product.
 Organizations and companies enrolled include talent leaders from PepsiCo, TataSteel, Diageo, Deutsche Bank, GE, Lego, Maybank, OCBC and NTUC and many more.